How to Get The Most Out of Conferences

 - Stay at the conference hotel if you’re new, but otherwise..
 If you want to maximize your chances to meet and socialize, staying at the conference hotel has advantages.
-But otherwise, take stay in a more interesting neighborhood.
+But otherwise, stay in a more interesting neighborhood.
 Having a walk each morning through an actual neighborhood (rather than the sterile places conferences centers often are) gives a different perspective, far more interesting than merely taking an elevator ride to the conference level of the same hotel.

 - Take a road trip.
 Early in the conference ask around for people who might want to take a short road trip one night, or skip out on one afternoon’s sessions.
 If you end up going with other conference attendees, you have no reason to feel guilty about this.
 Your odds of learning something, and making connections are greater if you do something together outside of the conference, than if you do something inside.

-The benefits and drawbacks of going with coworkers
+The benefits and drawbacks of going with friends

-It’s common to attend a conferences with coworkers.
+It’s common to attend a conference with coworkers.
 This can be great.
 You’re likely to bond more, and spend time together in a way that doesn’t happen at work.
 I’ve made lots of friends from work by meeting them for the first time at conferences.
 It’s natural that if you work the trade show booth with someone, you’re likely to learn a lot about them, and have a chance to meet people who may share your sense of humor.